Tiggilyboo/website/content/blog/series/Handwired-Keyboard-Project/part-3.md

 ![Rows](https://i.imgur.com/64MpOp6.jpg)

-We need a way to either solder (n-1) * (m-1) bits of wire, without going insane.
+We need a way to either solder (n-1) * (m-1) bits of wire without going insane.
 My approach was to use 4 wires which make up the entire row, and strip the insulation bare at each diode arm.
 Once stripped, wrap the banded side of the diode arm around the exposed wire and solder the joint at the twist.

 ### The columns